benmvp/migrate-react-hooks-minishop/src/quiz/README.md

 ## 💡 Exercise

 The auto-typist component will look something like [this example](./example-auto-typist.mp4) (from https://fizbuz.com/).
-The component will accept a `phrases` prop which is an array of strings representing the phrases to "type".
+The component will accept a `phrases` prop which is an array of strings representing the phrases to "type" in a loop.
 It'll also take optional `typeSpeed` & `backspaceSpeed` props, representing how fast the auto-typist types the characters and then deletes them.
 They will default to something reasonable.

 See the [`App.js`](./App.js) for starter code of the component.
+There are no answers for the quiz. 🙃

 Some guidance: